 Back to Blog

-PostgreSQL Foreign Data Wrappers: postgres_fdw, Remote Queries, and Multi-Database Joins
+PostgreSQL Foreign Data Wrappers: postgres_fdw, Remote Queries

 Query remote PostgreSQL databases from your local instance using postgres_fdw.
 Covers foreign server setup, user mappings, IMPORT FOREIGN SCHEMA, cross-database JOIN queries, performance with remote WHERE pushdown, and file_fdw for CSV imports.